 Accepted abbreviation for CTA trains is ‘L.’ One quotation mark on each side and capitalized.
 This information is from the CTA Media Relations department.

-Loyola is the entire title of the magazine, so you would list it like this: “The subject was mentioned in the New York Times, Chicago Sun-Times, Chicago Tribune Magazine, and Loyola magazine.”
+Loyola is the entire title of the magazine: The subject was mentioned in the New York Times, Chicago Sun-Times, Chicago Tribune Magazine, and Loyola magazine.

 Loyola University Chicago